ramidem/366DaysOfCode/README.md

       - prototypes.js - Also, just copied the code.
 But, I learned a few during the process
 - Reviewed [Hugo](https://gohugo.io/)
   - [x] [Introduction to Hugo](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3)

+**070**

+- Installed Pop OS on Desktop.
+Windows 10 was corrupted when I tried to install Pop OS on my SSD back in Zamboanga City.
+- Spent the rest of the day setting up new OS when we got back to Cebu City
+  - Installed Pop OS
+  - Installed/Set up Vim
+  - Installed/Set up Zsh (Oh My Zsh)